 - "Operations" is "the activity or work done in a company, or in an area of business or industry."
-52 - "Ancillary" is "(to something) providing necessary support to the main work or activities of an organization." - "Complementary" is "(to something) two people or things that are complementary are different but together form a useful or attractive combination of skills, qualities or physical features."
+52 - "Ancillary" is "(to something) providing necessary support to the main work or activities of an organization."
+53 - "Complementary" is "(to something) two people or things that are complementary are different but together form a useful or attractive combination of skills, qualities or physical features."54

-It is concluded from the above dictionary meaning of the words "ancillary" and "complementary" that the operations of the subsidiary or entity must be subservient to, helping, completing or making up an indispensable part to the operations of the public entity, the holder of shares.
+It is concluded from the above dictionary meaning of the words "ancillary" and "complementary" that the operations of the subsidiary or entity must be subservient to, helping, completing, or making up an indispensable part to the operations of the public entity, the holder of shares.
 The concept "ancillary or complementary operations" is therefore interpreted to mean that the operations of the subsidiary or entity must be a function that supports and helps to complete the operations of the public entity, or the operations of the subsidiary or entity must complement the activities of the public entity so as to assist in the provision of water supply and sanitation services (see 4.2).

 The use of the disjunctive word "or" means that the subsidiary or entity's operations must either be ancillary or complementary to the operations of the public entity.
 The facts and circumstances of each case will determine whether the operations of a subsidiary or entity are ancillary or complementary to the operations of a public entity.
-The following are non-exhaustive examples of operations of a subsidiary or entity that www.oxfordlearnersdictionaries.com/definition/english/operation [Accessed 3 May 2024].
+The following are non-exhaustive examples of operations of a subsidiary or entity that may be regarded as being ancillary or complementary to the provision of water supply and sanitation services: